-The 2013 certification application period is now OPEN!
+The 2014 certification application period is now closed

 If you have questions about professional certification or the application process after reviewing these materials, please contact Membership Manager, Tanya Pendleton, at email@example.com or 202-833-8773 ext.
 216 for assistance.